ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

    res = wrapper.wrap(wrapper_control_id=wrapper_control.id, params=wrap_params)
    wrapper_part = model.get_part(res.id)

-8. Apply diagnostics to compute free edges, multi edges, self-intersections, duplicate faces after wrap. (visit :ref:`ref_index_mesh_diagnostics` section for more information)
+8. Apply diagnostics to compute free edges, multi edges, self-intersections, and duplicate faces after wrap.
+For more information, see :ref:`ref_index_mesh_diagnostics`.

-9. Remesh the model. (visit :ref:`ref_index_surfer` section for more information)
+9. Remesh the model.
+For more information, see :ref:`ref_index_surfer`.

 ..
 Note::
-   You can import Fluent Meshing's size field file for remesh. (visit :ref:`ref_index_reading_writing` section for more information)
+   You can import Fluent Meshing's size field file for remesh.
+For more information, see :ref:`ref_index_reading_writing`.

 .. code:: python